tamucc-comp-bio/how_to/howto_dvc.md

 <details><summary>XI.
 Conduct Your Work in the Repo</summary>
 <p>

-  - It's important to write your code and perform all work in the repo so that the paths and changes you make are tracked and will work on any computer.
+  - It's important to write your code and perform all work in the repo so that the file paths and changes you make are tracked and will work on any computer.
+Working in the repo ensures your relative file paths work for everyone on every machine

   - It's perfectly fine to work on your dir through Windows or Mac GUI.
 We use the terminal primarly for tracking with `git` and `dvc`.